-Brasstown Falls are also found in Sumter National Park.
+Brasstown Falls are also found in Sumter National Park and are one of the best waterfalls in SC.
 This waterfall is actually divided into three different drops, offering many opportunities to enjoy their breathtaking beauty.
 The trek here is short but steep and the trail can be very narrow at points.

 The impressive upper falls, the main namesake of the trio, are about 50 feet tall.
 The lower falls, while only 15 feet, end in an ethereal basin that’s ideal for taking a refreshing swim.

 Lower Whitewater Falls

 These immense falls are a part of a series of cascades deemed the highest in the east of the country, set near Salem.
 Lower Whitewater Falls drops down 200 feet into the jaw dropping Jocassee Gorges eventually reaching Lake Jocassee.
 To reach the observation deck overlooking this natural marvel, it’s about two miles down a spur trail each way.

 The powerful rush of water plunges over the jagged rock face for a sight you won’t soon forget.
 Its bigger brother, the Upper Whitewater Falls, actually lies across the state border in North Carolina.

 An adventure to Spoonauger Falls offers minimal effort and maximum pay off, making it one of the best waterfalls in SC to visit.
 Nestled in a lush green hillside, the surrounding scenery of these falls is worth the journey alone.
 This short South Carolina hike is only about half of a mile and the falls are around 50 feet high, flowing down a stepped rocky facade.